openeuler-mirror/nestos-installer/docs/cmd/iso.md

             Automatically run installer, installing to the specified destination device.
 The resulting boot media will overwrite the destination device without confirmation.

+        --dest-console <spec>
+            Kernel and bootloader console for dest
+            Automatically run installer, configuring the specified kernel and bootloader console for the destination system.
+The argument uses the same syntax as the parameter to the "console=" kernel argument.

         --dest-karg-append <arg>
             Destination kernel argument to append